Trainline homepage

 Return journey from the Alps

-The return service to the UK will depart every Sunday from 17th December 2023 until 4th February 2024.
+The return service to the UK will depart on Saturdays and Sundays from 27th December 2025 until 4th April 2026.

 What tickets can I buy for the Eurostar ski train?

 Tickets for the ski train are on sale now!
-You can travel in two classes: Standard, and Standard Premier.
+You can travel in two classes: Standard and Plus.
 For more information on what you can get in each class, take a look at our guide below.

 Standard

 The most affordable class on Eurostar trains.
 Standard carriages include spacious seats with raised backs to support your head, power sockets that accommodate both UK and European plugs, and free WiFi.
-You can buy food from the onboard restaurant carriage, Café Metropole, or bring it along with you.
+You can buy food from the onboard restaurant carriage, Eurostar Café, or bring it along with you.

-A step up from Standard class, Standard Premier carriages have more spacious seats and greater legroom than Standard.
+A step up from Standard class, Plus carriages have more spacious seats and greater legroom than Standard.
 Seats are also arranged in a 2+1 formation, so the carriages feel more spacious.
-You will also be served a complimentary light meal and free coffee or tea.
+You will also be served a light meal on the journey between London and Lille.
 Needless to say, you’ll have access to all of the amenities available to Standard passengers, including free WiFi and at-seat plug sockets.

 Frequently asked questions